6 To The 2nd Power

 The simplicity of calculating 6² belies the richness of the mathematical concepts involved.
 Understanding the properties of exponents is crucial for more complex calculations and problem-solving.
 These properties include:

-• Quotient of Powers: When dividing two numbers with the same base, subtract the exponents: bᵐ ÷ bⁿ = bᵐ⁻ⁿ For example, 5⁴ ÷ 5² = 5² = 25.
+• Quotient of Powers: When dividing two numbers with the same base, subtract the exponents: bᵐ ÷ bⁿ = bᵐ⁻ⁿ Here's one way to look at it: 5⁴ ÷ 5² = 5² = 25.

 These properties are essential tools for manipulating and simplifying expressions involving exponents, allowing us to solve complex equations and problems efficiently.